-If you’ve never applied for DD services for your family member, or you’re from out of state and thinking of moving here, there are a few things to know about the application process.
+If you’ve never applied for DD eligibility and services for your family member, or you’re from out of state and thinking of moving here, there are a few things to know about the application process.

 Finding the Front Door

 The main entry point to services for individuals with intellectual/developmental disabilities in our state is the Developmental Disabilities Administration (DDA).
 It’s where people go to get help for in-home, out-of-home, and community-based services.

 Most services are not an entitlement, which means that being eligible for DDA does not automatically result in enrollment for services.
 There can be a long wait, but it’s important to take the first step, which is applying for a determination of DDA eligibility.

 Applying for DDA Eligibility Comes BEFORE Services